BYMASTER BANKRUPTCY LAW OFFICES WELCOMES YOU!

 After Your Bankruptcy Case Has Been Filed

-After your bankruptcy petition is filed, you will received a Bankruptcy Notice in the mail from the court.
+After your bankruptcy petition is filed, you will receive a Bankruptcy Notice in the mail from the court.
 This will tell you when your bankruptcy meeting will be held.
 You must attend the bankruptcy meeting.
 Make sure to bring your Driver’s License, Social Security Card, your 2 most recent paycheck stubs, and your two most recent bank statements for each account.

 When you receive the Bankruptcy Notice in the mail, please make sure to take the second bankruptcy class.